-A. Student Misconduct and/or Substantial Disobedience, I.C.
-20-33-8-14 other conduct constituting an interference with school purposes or urging other students to engage in such conduct.
-The following enumeration is illustrative and not limited to the type of conduct prohibited by this rule:
+A. Student Misconduct and/or Substantial Disobedience.
+I.C.
+20-33-8-14

 Grounds for suspension or expulsion are student misconduct and/or substantial disobedience.
 Examples of student misconduct and/or substantial disobedience for which a student may be suspended or expelled include, but are not limited to: